Lawmakers call on FTC to investigate equity concerns with digital store coupons

 “Does this discriminate against people who don’t have digital access and if they do have digital access, is it easy to use for all people?” said Strickland.

-The FTC confirmed it had received the letter but would not comment further.
+The FTC confirmed it has received the letter but would not comment further.

 The letter points out that consumer protection groups have called on stores to offer alternatives such as physical paper copies of coupons, or honoring the digital price during the check-out process if a customer makes the request.